cmhughes/latexindent.pl/readme.txt

     my %checkunmatchedbracket=("mycommand"=>1);

-    Include any command name you wish.
+    Include any command name you wish that may split [] across lines; it doesn't have to begin with a \ as in Examples 5 and 6.

+    You can specify particular indentation rules in %indentrules, as in Example 3.

     Before: